useidel/uefiboot4rpi/README.md

 ![screenshot](assets/images/uefi.rpi.system.config.jpg "UEFI System Config") Do not forget to save your changes with "F10".

+As said above: this is probably not needed on Raspberry Pi 3 - but x-checking does not harm

 Also, add an Boot entry which points to `efi/EFI/debian/grubaa64.efi` on your first partition.
 Make sure that is entry is the default.
 And yes, you may want to delete all the other ones.
 Select: Boot Device Manager -> Boot Options and the corresponding sub menus

 ![screenshot](assets/images/uefi.boot.maint.jpg "UEFI Boot Maintenance")

 Again, don't forget to save your changes with "F10".
+Please do check if the boot entry you have created is the default.
+That seems to be a bit flaky on Raspberry Pi 3.

 This is how it could look like once booted successfully. ;-)